pascaldekloe/colfer/README.md

 	colf — compile Colfer schemas

 SYNOPSIS
-	colf [-b <dir>] [-p <path>] <language> [<file> ...]
+	colf [-b <dir>] [-p <path>] [-v] <language> [<file> ...]

 DESCRIPTION
 	Generates source code for the given language.
 The options are: Go, Java and ECMAScript.
-	The file operands are processed in command-line order.
-If file is absent, colf reads all ".colf" files in the working directory.
+	The file operands specify the input.
+Directories are scanned for files with the colf extension.
+If file is absent, colf includes the working directory.
+	A package can have multiple schema files.

   -b string
     	Use a specific destination base directory. (default ".")
   -p string
     	Adds a package prefix.
 Use slash as a separator when nesting.
+  -v	Enables verbose reporting to the standard output.

+EXIT STATUS
+	The command exits 0 on succes, 1 on compilation failure and 2 when invoked without arguments.

+EXAMPLES
+	Compile ./src/main/colfer/*.colf into ./target/ as Java:

+		colf -p com/example -b target java src/main/colfer

 BUGS
 	Report bugs at https://github.com/pascaldekloe/colfer/issues